 In the Import window, under Options, select the importing options.
 For more information about the options, refer to Import Options.

-If you plan on using the Lumen global illumination rendering mode, we recommend that you scale your 3D model in the Import options window using the Uniform scale factor setting, instead of scaling your model in the Viewport after the import.
+If you plan on using the Lumen global illumination rendering mode, we recommend that you scale your 3D model in the Import options window using the Uniform scale factor setting, instead of scaling your model in the viewport after the import.
 Selecting the scale before you import the file allows Lumen to generate a Surface Cache of the material properties and create Cards for each mesh.
 For more information on Lumen, refer to Lumen Global Illumination.

 Click Import.
 The import process starts, and the animated file is imported into Twinmotion.